 Love is patience.
 Love is kind.
 Oftentimes when a romantic relationship hits a rough patch, it’s because couples stop speaking each other’s love language—they are sending and receiving different messages that don’t connect with their partner.

-Understanding your own language and that of your significant other can help you avoid (or at least minimize) most relationship woes.
+Understanding your own love language and that of your significant other can help you avoid (or at least minimize) most relationship woes.
 Here are five languages of love to get you started:

-What Are The Five Love Languages
+What Are the Five Love Languages in Relationships

-There are 5 love languages in relationships—five ways that people speak and understand emotional love.
+Five ways that people speak and understand emotional love.
 It’s important to learn what your primary love language is so that you can better understand those around you.

 All of us experience love in different ways.
-There are basically five different ways we express and experience love.
-These languages are Words of Affirmation, Quality Time; Receiving Gifts; Acts of Service, Physical Touch/Physical Presence.
+There are basically five different ways we express love and experience love.
+These languages are Words of Affirmation, Quality Time; Receiving Gifts; Acts of Service, and Physical Touch/Physical Presence.

 The first two (Words of Affirmation and Quality Time) are considered Primary Love Languages, which means they generally come most naturally to us.
 However, it is possible for any person to learn how to speak another’s Primary Love Language if we desire to do so.